Homemade Peri Peri Chicken Recipe (with Sauce)

 The Secret to Restaurant-Level Tender Chicken

-I know most recipes would have you grill or simply bake the chicken.
-(For a great baked chicken recipe, check out my Baked Tandoori Chicken Curry.)
+I know most recipes would have you grill or bake the chicken.
+(More great baked recipes: Baked Tandoori Chicken Curry, Chicken Kofta and 25-Minute Fish Tikka.)
 You could do that, but to get the restaurant-level tenderness with the pan-seared or chargrilled flavor, try steaming the chicken after grilling or pan-searing.

 Sounds fancy, but all you’re doing is covering it with aluminum foil so steam can’t escape and then popping it in the oven.
 I even spoke to one of the Peri Peri restaurant owners & they shared the same steam + grill tactic, so we are onto something here.